 The therapeutic drug categories identified with the above criteria did not contain an adequate number of beneficiaries to perform a statistically valid analysis.
 Since it is difficult to determine if the therapy change was due to the PDL or a provider clinical intervention, it would be difficult to substantiate any conclusions regarding the impact of the PDL on medical and laboratory utilization and expenditures with this approach.
 In an attempt to isolate beneficiaries who experienced a therapy change due to the PDL, the study group was restricted to those beneficiaries who had a denied non-preferred claim before the therapy change.
 The top two therapeutic drug categories by study group sample size included beta-blockers and proton pump inhibitors.
 Charts 4 through 19 on the following pages illustrate the monthly average utilization and expenditures for medical and laboratory services for the therapy change and no therapy change groups.
-It is worth noting that because the sample sizes are so small for the therapy change group which has a much larger sample size.
+It is worth noting that because the sample sizes are so small for the therapy change groups, the variability is higher than that compared to the no therapy change group which has a much larger sample size.